-We see a dangerous development emerging in science policy, starting from the exclusion of scientists from certain countries from international projects, claiming that science should play an important role in geopolitical matters and now explicitly supporting especially dualuse research.
-Such attempts question the universality and independence of science, criteria that are essential to obtain scientific results for the benefit of humanity and which could help solving the most important problems, which are climate change, ecocide, poverty and wars.
+We see a dangerous development emerging in science policy, starting from the exclusion of scientists from common international projects, claiming that science should play an important role in geopolitical matters and now explicitly supporting especially dual-use research.
+Such attempts question the universality and independence of science, criteria that are essential to obtain scientific results for the benefit of humanity and which could help solving the most important problems, which are climate change, poverty and wars.

 We argue that scientific institutions and individual scientists must take responsibility not only for good scientific results, but also for the application of scientific results for the good and for the benefit of all people.
-We call for commitment to ethic principles and to uphold the spirit of the CERN Convention to have no concern with work for military requirements as a basic principle of international and universal scientific cooperation.
+We call to commit to ethic principles and to uphold the spirit of the CERN convention to have no concern with work for military requirements as a base principle of international and universal scientific cooperation.

-We argue, that science should never again become involved in the preparation of war, and take seriously the lessons from World War II, lessons which led to the foundation of CERN and the Science4Peace idea.
+We argue, that science should never again become involved in the preparation of war, and take seriously the lessons from World War II, lessons which lead to the foundation of CERN and the Science4Peace idea.